West Virginia Payday Frequency Laws 2021

 Like West Virginia, the majority of states have labor law regulations that require employers to pay employees on regularly scheduled paydays with a certain minimum frequency.

-West Virginia employers are required to pay most hourly employees via a regular payday at least weekly, biweekly, semimonthly or monthly.
+West Virginia employers are required to pay most hourly employees via a regular payday, scheduled at minimum biweekly.

 Exemptions from Payday Laws

 Under the federal Fair Labor Standards Act (FLSA), payday laws (and many other labor laws) were designed especially to protect hourly employees, rather than highly-compensated salaried employees.
 Therefore, payday laws often exempt or have looser requirements for employees considered to be "executives, professionals, or administrative employees".
 Outside salespeople, who are often paid on commission, are also often exempt from payday laws.